The Power of Children: Exhibit

-Established in 2007, and targeting children aged 10–14, it "provides a safe place for families and students to explore issues of intolerance, fear, and prejudice and related historical artifacts as experienced in the lives of three children Anne Frank, Ruby Bridges, and Ryan White."
-Respectively, these case studies allow children to learn about the holocaust, AIDS, and racial segregation illustrated by the experiences of the children.
+Established in 2007, and targeting children aged 10–14, it "provides a safe place for families and students to explore issues of intolerance, fear, and prejudice and related historical artifacts as experienced in the lives of three children Anne Frank, Ryan White, and Ruby Bridges."
+Respectively, these case studies allow children to learn about the Holocaust, AIDS, and racial segregation illustrated by the experiences of the children.
 In September 2021, the exhibit was expanded with a new section dedicated to Malala Yousafzai.
-This expansion allowed children to learn about Yousafzai’s life, as well as the broader topic of human rights under the Taliban regime.
+This expansion allowed children to learn about Yousafzai's life, as well as the broader topic of human rights under the Taliban regime.
 The use of artifacts and immersive exhibit design (including, among other things a complete recreation of Ryan's bedroom), allow children to imagine themselves in the situation that each of the famous children faced. "[t]he stories of ordinary children in history can inspire young people today to fight prejudice and discrimination and make a positive difference in the world".

 The exhibit uses the museum theater technique of first-person interpretation to make an interactive experience.
 Closing off a section of the exhibition space and inviting the audience to immerse themselves in the setting (in the case of the Ruby Bridges portion - by sitting in a replica classroom), an adult actor makes a 10–15 minute performance using props and some interaction.
 The quality of execution and educational effectiveness of this part of the exhibition has drawn particular praise from museum theorists as it "...integrate[s] live theater experiences into exhibition spaces, more naturally connecting visitors to important objects and stories".

 In 2010 Elton John performed a benefit concert in Indianapolis to support the exhibit.
 The Elton John AIDS Foundation was founded in honor of Ryan White.